School Direct Teacher Training

 School Direct Programme

-If you secure a place on this route, the tuition fees for the programme will be £9000.
-These fees are paid to the HEI in a series of instalments across the academic year.
+If you secure a place on this route, the tuition fees for the programme are paid to the HEI in a series of instalments across the academic year.
 There are a number of different funding options available to support you with these payments.
 You may be eligible for a tax-free bursary or scholarship to support your training.
 These funding streams are dependent on the phase/subject in which you are training and your qualifications.
 A high degree classification will allow you access to extra bursary funding.
 A Masters or PhD could also ensure you receive further funding.
 Full details regarding bursaries and scholarships can be found on the Teaching Agency website: http://www.education.gov.uk/get-intoteaching/funding.aspx

 In addition, you could also apply for a student loan to support your payments through student finance. http://www.studentfinance.direct.gov.uk